cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 ### License Requirements

-- Microsoft Purview Audit (Premium) logging capabilities, including creating a custom audit log retention policy, requires E5/G5 licenses or E3/G3 licenses with add-on compliance licenses.
+- Microsoft 365 Advanced Auditing / Audit (Premium) logging capabilities, including the creation of a custom audit log retention policy, requires E5/G5 licenses or E3/G3 licenses with add-on compliance licenses.

 - Additionally, maintaining logs in the M365 environment for longer than one year requires an add-on license.
 For more information, see